-The project that brought the Corduroy Brook Project to life was carried out in 1995.
+The Dept of Fisheries and Oceans project brought the Corduroy Brook Trail project to life and was carried out in 1995.
 Through funding provided by the Federal Department of Fisheries and Oceans along with a financial contribution from the local Rotary Club the CBEA constructed a section of trail from Centennial Field parking lot to the Trans Canada Highway. (appx 1.2km)

 Along with trail development in the area, that section of Corduroy Brook underwent a massive clean up.
-Once the clean up was complete, some planned stream enhancement was carried out in the brook, with corresponding signage installed at points along the stream banks.
+Once the clean up was complete, some stream enhancement features were carried out in the brook, with corresponding signage installed at points along the stream banks.

 The corresponding signage was designed to explain the impact and significance of the features, thus educating trail users while they walk.

-In future years, more stream enhancement was carried out in other areas of the Corduroy Brook to further enhance the habitat for fish and other aquatic creatures.
+More stream enhancement features have been carried out since in other areas of the Corduroy Brook to further enhance the habitat for fish and other aquatic creatures.